You will need to know a little bit about the cost approach for your real estate exam, so let’s dig in.

 The market or income value is the current amount to be paid for the land if it was vacant.

-Through a direct comparison approach, the price of a property is determined by comparing it to the cost of recently sold properties in the area.
+Through this approach, the price of the land is determined by comparing it to the cost of recently sold properties in the area.

 #4 Deduct Accrued Depreciation From the Reproduction Cost or Replacement Cost

 To get the accrued depreciation, simply add the figures of the physical, functional, and economic loss of value.

 Once you deduct the accrued depreciation from the replacement/reproduction cost, you will get the depreciated cost of the structure.

 #5 Add the Depreciated Cost of the Structure to the Estimated Value of the Land